segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 ![](assets/20240422_153616_image.png)

-Keep in mind, Mapping provides the means to map Event data to Connect Columns in a Relational Table in Connect.
+Keep in mind, Mapping provides the means to map Segment Event data to Connect Columns.
 The Value you map to a Key, is the Value of the Column with the same name as the Key in Connect.
 That is, if you map the Value of trait.firstName to the Key "firstname", the value mapped will show up in Connect in the column "firstname".

-To that, you will want to work with the Acoustic Services team to define a Relational Table that will **have all of the Columns you intend to map**.
-The details of this Relational Table are also needed in the Destination's Settings dialog (see previous).
+To that, you will want to work with the Acoustic Services team to define a Connect Table that will **have all of the Columns you intend to map**.
+The details of this Table are also needed in the Destination's Settings dialog (see previous).

 Here we can see the mapping for UniqueRecipientID.
 UniqueRecipientId is required.
 The Acoustic (Actions) Destination will not accept any event that does not contain a UniqueRecipientId attribute.